-REFERENCE CODE: AKAMH
+REFERENCE CODE: AkAMH

 REPOSITORY NAME:

-Anchorage Museum at Rasmuson Center Bob and Evangeline Atwood Alaska Resource Center 625 C Street

-Anchorage, AK 99501 Phone: 907-929-9235 Fax: 907-929-9233
+Anchorage Museum at Rasmuson Center Bob and Evangeline Atwood Alaska Resource Center 625 C Street Anchorage, AK 99501 Phone: 907-929-9235 Fax: 907-929-9233 Email: resourcecenter@anchoragemuseum.org

-Email: resourcecenter@anchoragemuseum.org

-Guide prepared by: Courtney Frederic, Volunteer, and Sara Piasecki, Photo Archivist
+Guide prepared by: Courtney Frederic, Volunteer; Sara Piasecki, Photo Archivist; Heather McClain, Archivist

 TITLE: Arthur Eide Glass Lantern Slide Collection

 COLLECTION NUMBER: B1955.003

 OVERVIEW OF THE COLLECTION

 Dates: circa 1910-1919

 Extent: 56 items; 0.8 linear feet

 Language and Scripts: The collection is in English.

-Name of creator(s): Arthur H. Eide, Asahel Curtis
+Name of creator(s): Arthur Hansin Eide, Asahel Curtis Administrative/Biographical History:

-Administrative/Biographical History:

 Arthur Hansin Eide (d.
 1972) was a Presbyterian minister and teacher in Alaska in the 1900s.
-Born in Norway, he came to San Francisco in 1910 where he met his first wife (of five) Annie Koodlalook.
-They were both sent to Little Diomede as Government representatives where they worked as school teachers, doctors, and commissioners to the people of the Island.
+Born in Tromsø, Norway circa 1880, he came to San Francisco on the S.S.
+Rupert in 1910.
+He met his first wife (of five), Annie Coogidlac Koodlalook (spelling also documented as Coodlalook) of Point Barrow.
+Koodlalook attended the Carlisle Indian School in Pennsylvania and was adopted by Sheldon Jackson.
+Eide and Koodlalook were both sent to Little Diomede as Government representatives where they worked as schoolteachers, doctors, and commissioners to the people of the Island.
 After Little Diomede, Arthur Eide went to Point Barrow where he built the Presbyterian mission hospital.
-Starting in 1922 he was primarily stationed out of Anchorage until his death in 1972.
-Fourteen of the images included in this collection were published in Eide's book Drums of Diomede in 1952.
+Starting in 1922 he was primarily stationed out of Anchorage until his death in 1972, though he spent time in Spenard from 1939-1955.
+He also had a weekly radio program on KFQD in 1942, telling stories of Alaska.
+Fourteen of the images included in this collection were published in Eide's book Drums of Diomede in 1952. &lt;sup>1 Alaska Born Children Who Attended the Carlisle Indian School 1879-1918 in Carlisle, Pennsylvania, https://sites.rootsweb.com/~coleen/carlisle.html.
 Asahel Curtis (1874-1941) was the younger brother of the photographer Edward Curtis.
 He traveled in Yukon and Alaska circa 1897-1900.
 While Eide attributes several of the Diomede photographs to Curtis, the dates of his time in Diomede were unknown at the time of processing.
 Scope and Content Description:

 The collection consists of 56 glass lantern slides, some hand colored.
 See more information in detailed description below.
 Arrangement: Not applicable.

-CONDITIONS GOVERNING ACCESS AND USE

-Restrictions on Access: The collection is open for research use.
+CONDITIONS GOVERNING ACCESS AND USE Restrictions on Access: The collection is open for research use.
+Restricted items noted in the finding aid.
+Please contact ARC staff for details.
 Physical Access: Original items in fair condition.
 Some plates cracked.
 Access to original glass plates limited.
 Browse book of digital prints available in reading room.
 Technical Access: No special equipment is needed to access the materials.